PerfectCarl/elementary-files-testing/samba-servers.md

 **Expected:** The share is mounted and a bookmark with an eject button appears in the sidebar under the Network category.
 The view shows the folders and files contained in the shared folder.
 Files are not thumbnailed.

 ### SAMBA-06
-Click on the password protected share.
+Click on the password protected test share icon.

 **Expected:** A dialog appears requesting entry of Username, Domain (Workgroup) and Password.
 The first two are pre-filled with the current user name and default workgroup.
-In addition, the dialog gives three options for the password: Forget immediately, remember until logout and remember forever.
+In addition, the dialog gives three options for the password: `Forget password immediately`, `Remember until you logout` and `Remember forever`.

 ### SAMBA-07
-Complete the dialog with valid credentials for the test share and press `Connect`.
+(a) Complete the dialog with valid credentials for the test share, selecting `Forget immediately`, and press `Connect`.

 **Expected:** The share is mounted and a bookmark with an eject button appears in the sidebar under the Network category.
 The view shows the folders and files contained in the shared folder.

+(b) Eject the share as per SAMBA-08 and then repeat SAMBA-06.

+**Expected** The password dialog reappears.

+(c) Remount the share as per SAMBA-07 (a) but select `Remember until you logout`.
+Eject the share and remount as before.

+**Expected** The share mounts without requiring password entry.

+(d) Eject the share, close Files, log out, log back in, restart Files.
+Mount the password share as before.

+**Expected** The password dialog appears as in SAMBA-06.

+(e) At the password dialog, click `Cancel`.

+**Expected** The dialog closes and the view shows 'This does not belong to you ...
+You do not have permission to view this folder' message.

 ### SAMBA-08
-Click the eject button next to a mounted share.
+Click the eject button next to the mounted password-protected share.

 **Expected:** The share is unmounted; the view shows the user's home folder.